profandyfield/discovr/README.md

 * **discovr_11**: Comparing several means.
 Essentially 'One-way independent ANOVA' but taught using a general linear model framework.
 Covers setting contrasts (dummy coding, contrast coding, and linear and quadratic trends), the *F*-statistic and Welch's robust *F*, robust parameter estimation, heteroscedasticity-consistent tests of parameters, robust tests of means based on trimmed data, *post hoc* tests, Bayes factors.
 * **discovr_12**: Comparing means adjusted for other variables.
 Essentially 'Analysis of Covariance (ANCOVA)' designs but taught using a general linear model framework.
 Covers setting contrasts, Type III sums of squares, the *F*-statistic, robust parameter estimation, heteroscedasticity-consistent tests of parameters, robust tests of adjusted means, *post hoc* tests, Bayes factors.
 * **discovr_13**: Factorial designs.
 Fitting models for two-way factorial designs (independent measures) using both lm() and the afex package.
 This tutorial builds on previous ones to show how models can be fit with two categorical predictors to look at the interaction between them.
 We look at fitting the models, setting contrasts for the two categorical predictors, obtaining estimated marginal means, interaction plots, simple effects analysis, diagnostic plots, partial eta-squared and partial omega-squared, robust models and Bayes factors.
+* **discovr_14**: Repeated measures designs.
+Fitting models for one- and two-way repeated measures designs using the afex package.
+This tutorial builds on previous ones to show how models can be fit with one or two categorical predictors when these variables ahve been manipulated within the same entities.
+We look at fitting the models, setting contrasts for the categorical predictors, obtaining estimated marginal means, interaction plots, simple effects analysis, diagnostic plots, robust models and Bayes factors.
+* **discovr_15**: Mixed designs.
+Fitting models for mixed designs using the afex package.
+This tutorial builds on previous ones to show how models can be fit with one or two categorical predictors when at least one of these variables has been manipulated within the same entities and at least one other has been manipulated using different entities.
+We look at fitting the models, setting contrasts for the categorical predictors, obtaining estimated marginal means, interaction plots, simple effects analysis, diagnostic plots, robust models and Bayes factors.

 ### Running a tutorial